Teach Your Child to Avoid Bullying

 Get Familiar with Bullying

-- 1Defining bullying.Bullying is a pattern or repeated pattern of aggressive behavior - verbal, physical, social or psychological - that intends to hurt or harm someone weaker or disadvantaged.Advertisement
+- 1Bullying is a pattern or repeated pattern of aggressive behavior - verbal, physical, social or psychological - that intends to hurt or harm someone weaker or disadvantaged.Defining bullying.Advertisement

-- 2The power of the bully.The power to hurt others emanates from their size, status, strength, and support from the peer group.
-It can take the forms of harassment, verbal abuse, physical harm, and efforts to ostracize another person.Advertisement
+- 2The power to hurt others emanates from their size, status, strength, and support from the peer group.
+It can take the forms of harassment, verbal abuse, physical harm, and efforts to ostracize another person.The power of the bully.Advertisement

 The Impacts of Bullying

-- 1It can cause a kid pain that is not only physical.Physical signs are the most usual signs of bullying when there is size, age or height advantage enjoyed by the bullies over the younger or smaller kids.
-The bullied kids can also experience emotional pain and humiliation with verbal abuse and embarrassments.Advertisement
+- 1Physical signs are the most usual signs of bullying when there is size, age or height advantage enjoyed by the bullies over the younger or smaller kids.
+The bullied kids can also experience emotional pain and humiliation with verbal abuse and embarrassments.It can cause a kid pain that is not only physical.Advertisement

 Understanding kids' psyche: Why don't they ask for help?